elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 Public and Military divisions.* I stared at the news article on my phone. *If any of us got into a battle with the AMP Military, would we make it out alive?*
-I skimmed the rest of the article: "suspected involvment of Revenants", "tire tracks discovered in nearby woods", and "18 dead security guards" were among key phrases I picked up.
+I skimmed the rest of the article: "suspected involvment of Revenants", "tire tracks discovered in nearby woods", "only President Brian dead", and "all security guards found unconscious, but unharmed" were among key phrases I picked up.

 I let out an exasperated sigh and jumped onto my bed.
 There wasn't any point worrying about it now.
 The job was done.
 If we got caught and were confronted,